 Alison Cohen is the most experienced juvenile delinquency attorney in Placer County.
-She has been defending children charged with crimes since 2001.
+She has been defending children charged with crimes since 2001, and now partners with associate Matthew Lanthier to run the firm’s Juvenile Division.
 A parent herself, Alison is committed to fighting for children’s rights.
 According to Alison, “Children shouldn’t be criminalized for behavior they will outgrow.
 Studies have shown that less is more when it comes to juvenile justice intervention and I will do whatever it takes to minimize the impact of the system on my minor clients and their families.”

 Because of her extensive experience in juvenile justice, Alison is known as the go-to attorney for anyone with questions about the delinquency system, from other lawyers wondering how to get a particular result, to probation officers trying to interpret the law.
 She makes it a priority to attend annual training that keeps her current on rapidly changing juvenile law, the science of adolescent brain development, and the residual effects of trauma on children, so that she is prepared to defend her clients with multiple levels of information.